XTRACT ALLERGY SOFTWARE AND EHR INTEGRATION

 Xtract Solutions is a software program designed to address critical safety issues, and specifically to prevent incorrect injections.

 Xtract Solutions is a software program designed to address critical safety issues, and specifically to prevent incorrect injections.
-It is not a EMR program that has been altered to fit the allergy space.
-Instead, it is software that was developed for allergy practices, and interfaces with EMRs used in physician offices.
+It is not a EHR program that has been altered to fit the allergy space.
+Instead, it is software that was developed for allergy practices, and interfaces with EHRs used in physician offices.
 It allows clinics that are still using paper charts to phase out that process because Xtract’s software displays the patients’ complete history in an easy to view, customizable format.

 (1) Aaronson, D. M.D., Gandhi, I. M.D., M.P.H., Journal of Allergy and Clinical Immunology, Incorrect Allergy Injections: Allergists Experiences and Recommendations for Prevention, https://www.jacionline.org/article/S0091-6749(04)00810-3/fulltext